Lin-Kyi/lin-kyi.github.io/index.md

 My work sits at the intersection of **security and privacy**, **human-computer interaction**, and **tech policy**.
 I use qualitative and quantitative HCI research methods, and primarily publish in computing venues (CHI, USENIX Security, FAccT).

-Starting this December, I will be a postdoc at EPFL, working with Miranda Wei!
-I'm looking forward to the many new research and outdoor adventures in Switzerland!

 ## Education

 **PhD in Computer Science at the Max Planck Institute for Security and Privacy (MPI-SP)** (Bochum, Germany)